point8/service-templates/README.md

 ## How to start?

 Fork the repo and then go through the following parts one by one.

-At the moment only a streamlit and a voila app are included in the template.
-This can in principle be extended to other services.
+Please read through the whole README once before touching anything.

+At the moment
+- streamlit
+- voila
+- dash
+- fastAPI
+templates are included.
+Feel free to add another one by opening a MR.

 ### Server and Domain